The Pet Connector

 At the same time, if you can correct something at an energetic level AFTER the dis-ease has entered the body, then the physical body can begin to change and heal itself.

-Energy is not bound by time or space – which is a concept I began to understand after I was introduced to the world of energy through plants in The Secret Life of Plants book.
-It’s like I’m my own wireless network, and I tap into other wireless networks to be the facilitator for the healing!
+The realization that Energy is not bound by time or space, is a concept I began to understand after I was introduced to the world of energy through plants in The Secret Life of Plants book.

 Kathy Boyer, The Pet Connector